Alejogb1/job-board/blog-data/is-wrapping-a-tensor-in-a-pytorch-variable-with-requiresgradfalse-useful-in-legacy-pytorch-code.md

 id: "is-wrapping-a-tensor-in-a-pytorch-variable-with-requiresgradfalse-useful-in-legacy-pytorch-code"
 ---

-Alright, let's tackle this.
-It’s a question that brings back a few memories, actually, from some of the early PyTorch projects I worked on where we had a mix of code bases—some using the older `Variable` wrapper and some transitioning to raw tensors.
+Alright,  It’s a question that brings back a few memories, actually, from some of the early PyTorch projects I worked on where we had a mix of code bases—some using the older `Variable` wrapper and some transitioning to raw tensors.

 The core of your question revolves around the now-deprecated `torch.autograd.Variable` and its specific usage with `requires_grad=False`.
 To be clear, since PyTorch 0.4, the `Variable` class has been merged directly into the `Tensor` class.
 The behavior you're asking about, where you wrap a tensor to control gradient calculation, is now handled directly by the `.requires_grad` attribute on the tensor itself.
 However, in legacy code, you’ll definitely encounter this pattern.
 So, is wrapping a tensor in an older `torch.autograd.Variable` with `requires_grad=False` useful?
 The short answer is, within the specific confines of old PyTorch versions, yes, absolutely, but with some specific nuances to consider.